 A strong adhesive bond requires clean bonding surfaces.
 The bonding surfaces must be free of oily fingerprints, dirt, oils, grease and other contaminants.
 Freshly tapered spigots or factory-fresh spigots and bells do not require cleaning unless visibly contaminated.
 Soil or dirt may be removed by washing with water.
-Surfaces may be cleaned with acetone or methyl ethyl ketone when necessary.

-The surfaces should be dry before applying adhesive.
-Once the surfaces have been cleaned, do not contaminate them by touching with hands, laying pipe in the dirt, etc.
+Surfaces may be cleaned with acetone or methyl ethyl ketone.
+Once the surfaces have been cleaned, do not contaminate them by touching with hands, laying pipe in the dirt, etc. The surfaces should be dry and freshly sanded before applying adhesive.